andres-lowrie/human/format/README.md

 `direction`: is one of `into` or `from` indicating what type of input to expect

-`format`: is one of the commands outlined further down in this document
+`format`: is one of the formats outlined further down in this document

 `args`: are optional settings for a given format which can be _flags_ or _options_ as per each format